Naveen-01A/Naveen-01A/README.md

 #  Hi there, I'm Naveen Akula ! 👋
 Welcome to my GitHub profile!
-I'm passionate about leveraging data analytics to empower businesses to make informed decisions and drive growth.
+I'm passionate about leveraging Data Analytics and Science to empower businesses to make informed decisions and drive growth.
 With a strong foundation in tools like Excel, PowerBI, SQL, Python and Machine learning, I'm Passionate about applying theoretical knowledge to practical problems and eager to contribute to data-driven decision-making in a dynamic environment.
 Ready to leverage my skills and enthusiasm to deliver impactful solutions in my professional journey.

 ## About Me
-- 📊 Aspiring Data Analyst
+- 📊 Aspiring Data Science / Analyst
 - 📚 Currently Upskilling in Data Analyst Field
 - 🎓 Bachelor's of Engineering in Electronics and Communication
 ## Tools and Languages Used